joeylmaalouf/media-api-packages/README.md

 ## YouTube
 #####(`APIs/youtube.py`)

-function `search`: Given a search query, return one page's worth of YouTube search results, specifically the video IDs, titles, and durations.
+function `search`: Given a search query, yield one page's worth of YouTube search results as Video objects.

 function `download`: Given a video ID or URL, and an optional directory path (defaults to current directory), download the video to the directory (as a highest-quality .mp4).

+class `Video`: Given a video ID, collect all of the given video's relevant data in an object.

 ## Spotify